 TB-500 Research Highlights

 Wound Healing: Animal studies consistently show TB-500 speeds skin and soft tissue healing.
 Treated wounds close faster and form stronger, more flexible scars.
-In two phase 2 clinical trials of stasis and pressure ulcers, thymosin beta-4 accelerated healing by almost a month in patients that did heal.
-That’s actual human clinical data.
+In two phase 2 clinical trials of stasis and pressure ulcers, thymosin beta-4 accelerated healing by almost a month in patients who did heal.
+That’s actual human clinical data, though for the parent protein rather than the TB-500 fragment specifically.

 Muscle and Tendon Repair: TB-500 has been applied to models of tendon rupture, ligament injury, and muscle trauma.
 Injured rabbit Achilles tendons healed more rapidly with TB-500, and rotator cuff muscles showed faster regeneration.
 Its ability to mobilize fibroblasts and stem cells drives these effects.